Cottage Cheese Toast

 4 cottage cheese toasts with various toppings, from top to bottom: 1- sliced cucumbers and pesto, 2- smoked salmon, red onion, and fresh dill, 3- sliced avocado and sesame seeds, and 4- diced tomatoes and za'atar.

-If you try this feel good Cottage Cheese Toast recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+If you try this Cottage Cheese Toast recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
 It helps others who are thinking of making the recipe.
 We would love to hear about your experience making it.
 And if you snapped some shots, share it on Instagram so we can repost on Stories!

 Cottage Cheese Toast – 4 Ways

-4 savory cottage cheese toast ideas!
 These savory cottage cheese toast recipes pair cucumbers with pesto, tomatoes with za'atar, smoked salmon with dill, and avocado with sesame!

 5 from 48 votes